Menu

 How we use pupil information

 We collect and hold personal information relating to our pupils and may also receive information about them from their previous school, local authority and/or the Department for Education (DfE) or the Diocese.
-OUr Privacy Notice below establishes how and why we use your data.
+Our Privacy Notice below establishes how and why we use your data.

 This information will include their contact details, national curriculum assessment results, attendance information, any exclusion information, where they go after they leave us and personal characteristics such as their ethnic group, any special educational needs they may have as well as relevant medical information.
 We will only ever ask you for information that is relevant and is necessary to support your child in school, you may refuse to give us certain information.
 All information is stored securely in school and is not taken off site by staff.